Cyborn/ue4-style-guide/README.md

 `Editable` variables in this category can be used to let the user set an initial state on instances.
 (These variables should still update to the current state when playing).</br>
 This category contains variables such as **bActive** or **CurrentWorldSpeed**.
 This category should **not contain** variables marking an internal status that have no meaning outside the functions they are used in are make no clear statement about the object as a whole.

-The default category not allowed.
+The default category is not allowed.

 If a class has a large amount of variables, variables can be categorized into sub-categories using the root category as the base category.